Skip to contents

 Example 2

-Same as above but for years 2017-2019 and includes optional expressions to: 1) Restrict to households in the state of Texas that used natural gas; 2) Create a new variable (btung_per_ft2) that measures consumption per square foot; and 3) Remove btung and totsqft_en after creating the new variable, for convenience.
+Same as above but includes optional expressions to: 1) Restrict to households in the state of Texas that used natural gas; 2) Create a new variable (btung_per_ft2) that measures consumption per square foot; and 3) Remove btung and totsqft_en after creating the new variable, for convenience.

 my.data = assemble(